 Healthcare Industry Data Solutions

 With such a stark contrast between the reality of healthcare data inefficiencies and the ideal automated, consolidated, and integrated best practices, how can we start to bridge the gap?
 Here’s where the cloud comes in.

-Before you can begin to automate internal processes, you have to make sure the data you’re working with is clean and organized, McClintock explained.
+Before you can begin to automate internal processes, you have to make sure the data you’re working with is clean and organized.
 Dirty data or data siloed into multiple different software programs will break the programs used for automation.

-“You have to have clean data to automate these processes efficiently,” McClintock said.
-“At Saxony Partners, we break down the silos of disparate data.
-We focus on bringing data sets together so that you can transport clean, integrated data into an automation or machine learning platform.”
+We can help break down data silos and bring together disparate data resources so that you can transport clean, integrated data into an automation or machine learning platform.

 While consolidating the marketplace of RCM software is outside of healthcare payers’ and providers’ control, they can and should focus their efforts on data integration.
-One of the best ways to do that, Stein said, is to move data onto the cloud.
+One of the best ways to do that is to move data onto the cloud.

 In order to embrace new automation technology that can make physicians’ jobs easier, healthcare organizations must embrace this new universal storage solution for their data as well.

 Moving Your Healthcare Organization into the Future